cjdoucette/dpdk/examples/bonding/README.md

 You could also start `pktgen` with the other port and observe that the behavior is the same since the ports are bonded:

     $ sudo ./pktgen -c 0xe000 --socket-mem 256 --file-prefix pg -b 83:00.0 -b 83:00.1 -b 85:00.1 -- -T -P -m "[14:15].0"

+You can change the destination IP address using the following command:

+    $ set ip dst 0 192.168.57.12

+By changing the destination IP address (perhaps a few times), you should be able to see the packets being directed to a different queue by RSS.

 ## Known Issues